Pavansomisetty21/-RAG-based-Intelligent-Conversational-AI-Agent-for-Knowledge-Extraction-Using-LangChain-Gemini-LLM/README.md

 </div>

+Retrieval-Augmented Generation (RAG) is a framework that combines information retrieval with generative AI.
+It allows models to retrieve relevant information from external sources or databases and use that data to generate more accurate and contextually relevant responses.
+By leveraging both retrieval and generation, RAG improves the accuracy and reliability of AI models, particularly in providing up-to-date information or handling complex questions.

 ## **Workflow**

 This project provides an AI-based conversational assistant that leverages Retrieval-Augmented Generation (RAG) to extract knowledge from PDF documents.
 The system combines text embeddings, vector search, and an LLM to provide answers to user questions.
 Below is a detailed step-by-step workflow of how the application operates: